-- 1. For data collected on paper datasheets: Transcribe data into phenology Field Data ingest Access database or the NEON WebUI in accordance with data entry and data QA/QC protocols (AD[08]). - 2.
-For data collected on the NEON digital data collection device (PDA): Download all data according to the protocols for data handling.
-Address any QA/QC concerns. - 3.
-Download photos.
+- 1. Download photos.
 Phenology photos will primarily be used to develop site specific reference materials and for training purposes.
 Organizing and maintaining the phenology image library at each Domain is a Field Operations task. - a.
-Confirm uncertain phenophases (i.e. phenophaseStatus = ?) with local expert.
+Confirm uncertain phenophases (i.e., phenophaseStatus = ?) with local expert.
 Update datasheets and note that data were post-corrected in the lab. - b.
-Verify phenophase/intensity for any data collected by inexperienced technician (i.e. first 3 bouts).
+Verify phenophase/intensity for any data collected by inexperienced technician (i.e., first 3 bouts).
 All photos must pass QA/QC procedure before being included in phenology reference library. - c.
-Place all photos from a given bout in a single folder labeled by date. suggested file structure : ~/Phenology/Images/Site/[yyyymmdd]/ - d.
-Add Tags (taxonID, phenophase, intensity ...) to file properties to make them searchable. - e.
-Do not change file name as this links to datasheet info. - 4.
+Place all photos from a given year in a single folder labeled by date. suggested file structure: ~/Site/yyyy - d.
+Append taxonID\phenophaseName (use camelCase) to the camera-assigned file name to enable searching and maintain link to data. - 1) Ex: D16\1692\TSHE\breakingNeedleBud - 2.
 Scan and print a copy of original data sheets from current bout to bring into the field on the next monitoring bout.
-Clearly label these sheets as copies to avoid confusion.
+Clearly label these sheets as copies to avoid confusion. - 3.
+For data collected on paper datasheets: Transcribe data into phenology WebUI in accordance with data entry and data QA/QC protocols (RD[04]).